BLOG

 Here is a nice presentation to help you understand more about the Android permissions model and the basis for this threat to be exploited.

-As the name suggests, this issue is because session tokens are not handled in the best way.
+As the name suggests, this issue is caused by the way session tokens are handled.
 While some of it might be intentional, enough care should be taken to add some kind of validation for the user.

-Because of the way mobile applications are used, many developers allow long or non-expiring user sessions or use session tokens that are too predictable.
-Many a times this is intentional because businesses want users to have fast access to purchasing and checkout so that sales can be made before the user can have second thoughts.
-Reducing the need for constantly logging into the application reduces friction for the users.
+Because mobile applications are used in such a way, many developers allow long or non-expiring user sessions or use session tokens that are too predictable.
+Many times, this is intentional because businesses want users to have fast access to purchasing and checkout so that sales can be made before the user has second thoughts.
+Reducing the need to constantly log into the application reduces friction for users.

 First, the application must follow secure coding techniques for the following security components within the mobile app: